AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Moderation/agora_chat_moderation.md

 - Adult: The content may be considered sexually explicit or adult in certain situations.
 - Racial: The content may be considered racial discrimination.
-- Offensive: The content may be considered offensive and abusive.
+- Offensive: The content may be considered offensive or abusive.

 After enabling the text and image moderation feature on Agora Console, you can set a threshold for each moderation category.
 When the score returned by Microsoft Azure Moderator reaches the threshold, Agora Chat blocks the message.
 You can also impose a penalty on users who reach the violation limit within a time period.
-The moderation penalties include: banning the user, forcing the user to go offline, or deleting the user.
+The moderation penalties include the following: banning the user, forcing the user to go offline, or deleting the user.

-To see how moderation works and determine which moderation settings suit your needs, you can test different texts and images on Agora Console.
+To see how moderation works and determine which moderation settings suit your needs, you can test different text strings and images on Agora Console.

 #### Create a moderation rule